Aragorn: The War of the Ring

-Aragorn met Frodo Baggins, Bilbo's adopted heir, and three of Frodo's friends at the Prancing Pony Inn in Bree.
+Aragorn meets Frodo Baggins, Bilbo's adopted heir, and three of Frodo's friends at the Prancing Pony Inn in Bree.
 The four hobbits had set out from the Shire to bring the One Ring to Rivendell.
 Frodo and his friends were hoping to meet Gandalf at the Prancing Pony, but he was not there.
-A letter from Gandalf helped convince Frodo to trust Aragorn.
-Aragorn was then 87 years old, nearing the prime of life for a Númenórean.
-With Aragorn's help, the hobbits reached Rivendell despite being pursued by the Nazgûl, servants of Sauron.
+A letter from Gandalf helps convince Frodo to trust Aragorn.
+Aragorn is 87 years old, nearing the prime of life for a Númenórean.
+With Aragorn's help, the hobbits reach Rivendell despite being pursued by the Nazgûl, servants of Sauron.

-At Rivendell, Aragorn was chosen as a member of the Fellowship of the Ring to accompany Frodo in his quest to destroy the Ring in the fires of Mount Doom in the land of Mordor.
-Elven-smiths reforged the shards of Narsil into a new sword, setting into the design of the blade seven stars (for Elendil) and a crescent moon (for Isildur), as well as many runes.
-Aragorn renamed the sword Andúril, "Flame of the West".
+At Rivendell, Aragorn is chosen as a member of the Fellowship of the Ring to accompany Frodo in his quest to destroy the Ring in the fires of Mount Doom in the land of Mordor.
+Elven-smiths reforge the shards of Narsil into a new sword, setting into the design of the blade seven stars (for Elendil) and a crescent moon (for Isildur), as well as many runes.
+Aragorn renames the sword Andúril, "Flame of the West".

-The Fellowship attempted to cross the Misty Mountains via the pass of Caradhras.
-Their attempt failed due to bad weather.
-Instead, the Fellowship travelled through the mines of Moria.
-When Gandalf was killed fighting a Balrog, Aragorn led the company to Lothlórien and down the River Anduin to the Falls of Rauros.
-He planned to go to Gondor to aid its people in the war against Sauron.
-The Fellowship was then broken: Frodo continued his journey to Mordor and was accompanied only by his gardener and friend, Samwise Gamgee.
-Two other hobbit members of the Fellowship, Merry and Pippin, were captured by orcs.
-Aragorn and two others set off to track the orcs, hoping to rescue Merry and Pippin.
-They learned that the orcs who kidnapped Merry and Pippin had been killed, and that no hobbits had been found among the remains.
-Nevertheless, clues led Aragorn to believe that the hobbits were still alive, prompting him to take the party into Fangorn Forest.
-They did not find the hobbits, but met Gandalf, sent back from death to continue his duties in Middle-earth.
-Gandalf told them that the hobbits were in the care of the Ents of Fangorn.
+The Fellowship attempt to cross the Misty Mountains via the pass of Caradhras.
+Their attempt fails in a violent storm.
+Instead, the Fellowship travels through the mines of Moria.
+When Gandalf is killed fighting a Balrog, Aragorn leads the company to Lothlórien and down the River Anduin to the Falls of Rauros.
+He plans to go to Gondor to aid its people in the war against Sauron.
+The Fellowship is then broken: Frodo continues his journey to Mordor, accompanied only by his gardener and friend, Samwise Gamgee.
+Two other hobbit members of the Fellowship, Merry and Pippin, are captured by orcs.

+Aragorn, Legolas, and Gimli set off to track the orcs, hoping to rescue Merry and Pippin.
+They learn that the orcs have been killed, and that no hobbits were found among the remains.
+Nevertheless, clues lead Aragorn to believe that the hobbits are still alive, prompting him to take the party into Fangorn Forest.
+They meet Gandalf, sent back from death to continue his duties in Middle-earth.
+Gandalf tells them that the hobbits are in the care of the Ents of Fangorn.